 THE PROBLEM: Changing dynamics in the region have created significant challenges for equitable access to and affordability of housing, education, childcare, and healthcare.
+These challenges are being compounded by the increased costs that local governments face in providing services.

 Business: Issues related to housing, education, childcare, and healthcare are creating a ripple effect on businesses as it relates to workforce attraction and retention.
 Beyond workforce, these issues are also impacting consumers.